msjimc/MapAnnotations/README.md

 Figure 1: Obtaining the annotation file.

-First select the select the whole genome (pink box) for the correct reference file and gene set (blue box).
+First, select the select the whole genome (pink box) for the correct reference file and gene set (blue box).
 Then select the correct data format (red box) and enter the file's name and gzip compression (green box) before pressing the ***get output*** button (black box).

-Once downloaded move the genome (fa.gz) and annotation (gtf.gz) files to a Linux server (only the mapping step has to be performed on a Linux machine) - leave the files as gzip compressed files.
-Next use the [p_getSequencesFromGTFAndFasta.py](scripts/p_getSequencesFromGTFAndFasta.py) to identify the Dog's transcript sequences in the it's reference genome as annotated in the gtf file, saving them to a fasta file using a command similar to this:
+Once downloaded, move the genome (fa.gz) and annotation (gtf.gz) files to a Linux server (only the mapping step has to be performed on a Linux machine)-leave the files as gzip-compressed files.
+Next, use the [p_getSequencesFromGTFAndFasta.py](scripts/p_getSequencesFromGTFAndFasta.py) to identify the dog's transcript sequences in it's reference genome as annotated in the GTF file, saving them to a FASTA file using a command similar to this:

 > python p_getSequencesFromGTFAndFasta.py canFam6.fa.gz canFam6.gtf.gz canFam6mRNA.fa